 High-speed Internet access, or broadband, is critical to economic opportunity, job creation, education, and civic engagement.
 Communities prosper when they gain access to high-speed Internet.
 Property values increase, businesses grow, and jobs are created.

 Technological communications ability has become the foundation of the American economy and the platform required for innovation and opportunity.
 It is a tool every child needs if he or she is to learn and compete in the global economy.
 Access to affordable communications infrastructure is required to ensure that businesses, large and small, are created here, move here, and stay in our community.

-While the numbers of new broadband subscribers continue to grow, the Federal Communications Commission reports that nearly 30 million Americans still lack access to high-speed service.
-Additionally, although up to 70 percent of the world’s internet traffic flows through the data centers in eastern Loudoun County each day, many in the western part of the County struggle to get an internet connection.
+While the numbers of new broadband subscribers continue to grow, the Federal Communications Commission reports in its 2021 (Fourteenth) Broadband Deployment Report that nearly 18.3 million Americans still lack access to broadband internet service.
+Additionally, although up to 70% of the world’s internet traffic flows through the data centers in eastern Loudoun County each day, many in the western part of the County struggle to get an internet connection.